 - No more or less than two (2) goats per property

 - Goats would be considered household pets and count towards the maximum of four (4) allowed per property

 - Rabies vaccination would be required

 - Only allowed on single-family detached properties with landowner permission

 - Permits required (inspections, test on goat care, waste management plan approved, fee of $100 to cover the permit review, test and two inspections, and periodic inspections by community services officers (CSOs)

-All of the details and requirements for the goat keeping program can be found in the Ordinance approved by City Council attached here (include ordinance link here).
+All of the details and requirements for the goat keeping program can be found in the Ordinance approved by City Council located in the Quick Links area on this page.
 In addition, we are providing an educational document to help you anticipate the unique needs of miniature goats.
 This educational document also serves as the basis for the Goat Keeping and Care Test and contains additional resources to help in your goat keeping journey.

-Lottery winners will then submit their goat keeping applications.
-There are several steps and inspections in the review process for Goat Keeping Permits.
+Of the ten permits available, only one has been issued.
+If you are interested in keeping goats, there are several steps and inspections in the review process for Goat Keeping Permits.
 They are as follows: